About Us!

 Beverley Daurio

-(Dance Reviewer) Beverley Daurio is the author of three books (most recently Hell & Other Novels, from Coach House/Talon).
+(Dance Reviewer and Web Editor) Beverley Daurio is the author of three books (most recently Hell & Other Novels, from Coach House/Talon).
 She has worked in interdisciplinary performance in dance, and also with musicians and visual artists, and has enjoyed arts residencies in Saskatchewan and Florida.
 Her reviews, literary journalism and essays have appeared across the country, including in The Globe and Mail, Books in Canada, and many magazines, her poetry has been widely published (her book of poetry, If Summer Had a Knife, was shortlisted for the Gerald Lamper Award), and her fiction has been published across Canada and in the USA, UK and Australia.
 Her writing has received support from the Canada Council, Ontario Arts Council, and Toronto Arts Council, as well as a Barbara Demming Award (US).
 Books edited by Beverley Daurio have won the Governor-General's Award, the NARSC Award for best researched music book in North America, and have been nominated for many others, including the Trillium, the Arthur Ellis, and the Toronto Book Award.
 Editor-in-chief of The Mercury Press, and co-editor of Teksteditions, she is former editor-in-chief of Poetry Canada Review and Paragraph: The Canadian Fiction Review.
 A member of The Writers' Union of Canada and the Editors' Association of Canada, she is a former long-serving member of The Literary Press Group board of directors.
 She also works as a freelance editor.

 Jason Vanstone